oracle-quickstart/oke-transcoder/README.md

   https://ip-address

-  During the deployment it creates and installs a self-signed certificate that will not be recognized by the browser.
-Click on Advanced button.
-MAC Users using Chrome may not be able to open it.
-You can configure Chrome to trust tge certificate or just type 'thisisunsafe' in Chrome window.
+  During the deployment it creates and installs a self-signed SSL certificate that will not be recognized by the browser.
+In the browser window click on Advanced button.
+MAC users using Chrome may not be able to open it.
+You can configure Chrome to trust the self-signed certificate or just type 'thisisunsafe' in Chrome window.
 After that it should open the Transcoder UI.

   ![image](https://user-images.githubusercontent.com/54962742/149576419-61d15e39-09c9-4d4d-a723-09f03e69e62e.png)